jswale/discord-alert/README.md

 ## Manage routes

-The folder `data/routes` contains the routes used to broadcast the messages.
+The folder `./data/routes` contains the routes used to broadcast the messages.

+In order to be loaded, the filename must ends with `.route.json` otherwise it will be ignored

 The route files can be generated using the generator available on http://localhost:3000 and are saved using the suffix `.routes.json`